salmanalibanani/salmanalibanani.com/content/post/scrum-and-empiricism.md

 And that’s exactly the problem I have with empiricism: exclusivity.
 Empiricists don’t leave any chance of any other source of knowledge.
 But I do agree that Science totally relies on empiricism.
 Being scientific about something means being an empiricist.

-And that makes Scrum sort of a scientific enterprise.
+And that makes Scrum a scientific enterprise.

 And don’t get me wrong: it’s a good thing.
 Scrum is all about inspecting and adapting.
 As the Scrum guide tells us, each event in Scrum is a formal opportunity to inspect and adapt something.
 If findings of a team are backed by evidence and observation, we have something tangible to talk about.